Translations of this article are available.

 When discussing web standards, something that is mentioned a lot is the importance of separating structure from presentation.
 Understanding the difference between structure and presentation can be difficult at first, especially if you’re used to not thinking about the semantic structure of a document.
 However, it’s very important to understand this, since controlling the presentation of a document with CSS becomes much easier if structure and presentation are separated.

-Structure consists of the mandatory parts of a document, plus the semantic and structured markup of a document’s contents.
+Structure consists of the mandatory parts of an HTML document plus the semantic and structured markup of its contents.

 Separate structure from presentation as much as possible.
-Ideally, you should have an HTML document which contains the structure and content, and control the presentation of the document entirely with CSS.
+Ideally you should end up with an HTML document which contains the structure and content, and a separate CSS file which contains everything that controls presentation.

 In order to separate structure from presentation you need to use CSS instead of tables to control the presentation of a document.
 When you’re used to using tables for layout, this can feel uncomfortable and strange, but it isn’t as difficult as it may seem at first.
 There’s plenty of help available on the Web, and the advantages are so many that it definitely is worth taking the time to learn the different way of thinking that is required.

-By using semantic HTML, you will make the different parts of a document meaningful to any web browser, be it the very latest graphical web browsers on a modern PC, an old web browser that doesn’t handle CSS, or a text-based browser in a Unix shell.
+By using semantic HTML, you will make the different parts of a document meaningful to any web browser, be it the very latest graphical web browsers on a modern PC, an old web browser that doesn’t handle CSS, a text-based browser in a Unix shell, or assistive technology used by people with disabilities.

 <h1>Document heading</h1> <h2>Sub heading</h2>